Second Amendment of the Constitution of Ireland: Seanad

+Transitory provisions

-Transitory Provisions: Altered Article 56 to clarify the protections given to employees who had begun working for the government before the constitution was enacted.
-The change was unusual because by 1941, most of the Transitory Provisions, including Article 56, had been removed from all official published texts of the constitution.
+Altered Article 56 to clarify the protections given to employees who had begun working for the government before the constitution was enacted.
+The change was unusual because by 1941, most of the transitory provisions, including Article 56, had been removed from all official published texts of the constitution.
 The provisions required their own omission on the grounds that they would no longer be relevant.
-However, most of the Transitory Provisions continued to have force of law and so could still be changed by a constitutional amendment.
+However, most of the transitory provisions continued to have force of law and so could still be changed by a constitutional amendment.